driscoll-brook-press/driscollbrookpress.com/site/content/title/winding-unwinding.md

 A grieving widower’s outhouse overflows with memories... and something worse.

-Peak through the keyhole into these five fantastic stories from [Dale Hartley Emery](http://dalehartleyemery.com/).
+Peek through the keyhole into these five fantastic stories from [Dale Hartley Emery](http://dalehartleyemery.com/).